Tracheotomy and decannulation rates in a level 3 neonatal intensive care unit: a 12-year study. Sidman JD, Jaguan A, Couser RJ.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

 The way we first meet depends on your child’s situation.
 Your child’s pediatrician may have referred you to us.
 Or maybe another specialist within the Children’s Minnesota network referred you to us.
 Or maybe you found us because you’re in search of sound pediatric sleep solution for your child and your family.

 The high quality of care provided by Children’s Sleep Center is a function of great doctors, nurses, technologists and support staff, all committed to the same goal of caring for the entire family.
 Our team is made up of several types of dedicated professionals:

 At Children’s, we focus on research and innovations that make a difference at the bedside.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid and family-focused.

 Sleep disorders are extremely common and affect the quality of all your child’s waking hours.
 They can cause worry, frustration and anger.
-But rest assured, at Children’s Hospitals and Clinics of Minnesota, we know when something is normal and when it is concerning.
+But rest assured, at Children’s Minnesota, we know when something is normal and when it is concerning.
 The American Academy of Pediatrics also recently recommended that all children with Down syndrome have a polysomnogram before 4 years of age to rule out obstructive sleep apnea/sleep disordered breathing.

 Parents know good sleep is essential for healthy growth and functioning.
 Parents also know that good sleep can be hard to come by.